• Home

 • Need for validation.
 It’s very human to want to be appreciated for what you do.
 But if you need to get it from everyone or even just certain people, and you don’t get it, work will feel exhausting.
 Compulsives feel a deep need for respect.
 And respect gives them energy.
 But when the diligence they put into their work is unrecognized, they may become depleted.

 • Need for Efficiency.
-Most compulsives prize efficiency, and when interpersonal conflicts get in the way of production, it lowers their moral.
+Most compulsives prize efficiency, and when interpersonal conflicts get in the way of production, it lowers their morale.

 • Unrealistic goals.
 If you keep planning to solve 50 problems and you only get to 15 of them, you may find it discouraging or even depressing.
 You may fear a loss of status if you don’t succeed at your goals.